linrongbin16/lin.vim/README.md

 - Limit mode: for low performance devices (such as old PC).
 With `./install.sh --limit`, it disable extra highlights, colorschemes, language support and editing enhancements.
 - Basic mode: for extremely restricted environment (such as production environment), which has limited network access or user authentication.
 With `./install.sh --basic`, it only install pure vim configurations, without any third party softwares or vim plugins.

-And many options:
+And more options:

-- Static colorscheme: `--static-color=TEXT` make colorscheme static, instead of random selection on startup.
+- `--static-color=TEXT`: make colorscheme static, instead of random selection on startup.
 For example: `--static-color=darkblue`.
-- Disable colors: `--disable-color` disable colorscheme, and random selection on startup.
+- `--disable-color`: disable extra colorschemes, and random selection on startup.
-- Disable highlights: `--disable-highlight` disable extra highlights.
+- `--disable-highlight`: disable extra highlights.
 Such as RGB and same word mark under cursor, etc.
-- Disable language support: `--disable-language` disable language support.
+- `--disable-language`: disable language support.
 Such as auto complete and language servers, etc.
-- Disable editing enhancement: `--disable-editing` disable editing enhancements.
+- `--disable-editing`: disable editing enhancements.
 Such as easy comment, cursor motion, etc.
-- Disable windows ctrl keys: `--disable-ctrl-keys` disable windows behaviour.
-Such as ctrl+{a,s,x,c,v} keys, etc.
+- `--disable-ctrl-keys`: disable windows behaviour, such as ctrl+{a,s,x,c,v} keys, etc.
-- Disable vim plugins: `--disable-plugin=TEXT` disable vim plugins from github specified as 'organization/repository', this ption could be used multiple times.
+- `--disable-plugin=TEXT`: disable specific vim plugin in format 'organization/repository', this is a multiple option.
 For example: `--disable-plugin=RRethy/vim-hexokinase --disable-plugin=alvan/vim-closetag`.
-- No .vimrc for vim: `--disable-vim` don't install .vimrc file for vim, use neovim only.
+- `--disable-vim`: don't install .vimrc file for vim, could use neovim only.
-- No nvim/init.vim for neovim: `--disable-neovim` don't install nvim folder and nvim/init.vim file for neovim, use vim only.
+- `--disable-neovim`: don't install nvim/init.vim file for neovim, could use vim only.

+Windows `install.ps1` especially provide two more options:

+- `--depends=TEXT`: download and install the specific third party dependency in 3rd step of [windows installation](#windows) (if not found).
+Use `--depends=all` will run for all these dependencies.
+For example: `--depends=vim-win32-installer`, `--depends=universal-ctags`.
+- `--nerdfont=TEXT`: download and install the specific [nerd font](https://github.com/ryanoasis/nerd-fonts/releases/latest).
+For example: `--nerdfont=Hack`, `--nerdfont=SourceCodePro`.

+> Use a package manager (such as [chocolatey](https://chocolatey.org/) and [scoop](https://scoop.sh/)) could be a better choice, just make sure they're available in `$env:Path`.

 Notice: